jcoleman45/6300test/Project1/ProjectPlan.md

 # **Project Plan -- Team 26**

 ##1 Introduction
-> The introduction provides context for the project.
-Write a concise description of the software you will develop and
-> its target users.

 The project involves development of an application called "Average Sentence Length" for use by students in a university.
 Typically the students in the University write essays which have long and very wordy sentences.
 This tool would help the